Give your kids something they will want, need, wear and read with the 4 Christmas gift rule!

 To start the want, need, wear, and read 4 Christmas gift rule at your house, it is a good idea to first discuss it with your spouse.

-Once your partner is on board, you’ll want to present the idea to your kids.
+Once he’s on board, you’ll want to present the idea to your kids.

 Some of the links below are affiliate links.
 This means that I may make a small commission if you click through or purchase at no cost to you.
 For more information, click here.